facebookresearch/BinauralSDM/README.md

 ## Installation and dependencies

-The following dependencies are necessary for the repository to run succesfully.
+The following dependencies are necessary for the repository to run successfully.
 Please make sure that they are included in your Matlab search path before executing any demo:

 - [SDM Toolbox for Matlab](https://www.mathworks.com/matlabcentral/fileexchange/56663-sdm-toolbox) (must be downloaded manually) - by Sakari Tervo and Jukka Patynen.